av-maramzin/icsa-dswp/README.md

 adds them to the internal (for the pass) `DependenceGraph` as nodes.
 Then it goes over the instructions again and adds all of their 'users' from their def-use chain as nodes dependant on the instructions in the `DependenceGraph`.

+In order to test this pass, build the project and execute `tools/test-ddg.sh` with a test `cpp` file as a command line argument.

 This pass is useless on its own, as there is no way to extract its result.
 For this reason, we need to look at `DDGPrinter.h` and `DDGPrinter.cpp`.